 As mentioned above, you can use SkookumScript to run code on any UE4 actor, for example from the Workbench console.
 However sometimes you also want to run special code whenever a particular type of actor gets spawned, or when it gets destroyed, or you want to store SkookumScript variables in an actor.

-Enemy actor class you can create a class
+Enemy actor class, a class

 EnemyCaptain that is derived from